markomanninen/modelobserver/README.md

 #### Can get and set properties

-Can get can can set properties can be used to constrol access to the properties.
-Similar to updated functionality, these proerpties will have an effect to all child branches and nodes.
+Can get can can set properties can be used to control access to the properties.
+Similar to updated functionality, these prorepties will have an effect to all child branches and nodes.
 Examples will show it best:

 ```